AmrutaKulkarni01/spellings-quiz/README.md

 -   Open the IDE of your choice and and paste the copied git url into the IDE terminal
 -   The project is now created as a local clone

+## Credits
+-   A special heartfelt thanks to my Mentor, Spencer Barriball, for all the support he provided and for answering all my questions.
+With his help I could surely bring my project to the next level.

+### Content

+-
+-

+### Media

+-  The 'abc-block' image used as 'Favicon' in the title of the page as well as 'logo' in the heading was taken from [flaticon] ("https://www.flaticon.com/free-icons/coexistence")
+-  The icon on the button 'Backspace' was taken from [Font-awesome](https://fontawesome.com/)
+-  All the images used in the Animals, Birds and Fruits quiz and also the smily icon were taken from [flaticon](https://www.flaticon.com/)